-ANNEX H.

-WORK PROGRAMME

-OF THE EUROPEAN

-SOCIAL DIALOGUE

-IN THE HOSPITAL

-SECTOR
+ANNEX H. WORK PROGRAMME OF THE EUROPEAN SOCIAL DIALOGUE COMMITTEE IN THE HOSPITAL SECTOR IN THE EUROPEAN UNION (2008 - 2010)

-December 2007 to continue their work and their joint partnership approach as developed during the period of their first work programme in 2006-2007.
+EPSU and HOSPEEM agreed in the Social Dialogue Committee for the Hospital Sector on 7December 2007 to continue their work and their joint partnership approach as developed during the period of their first work programme in 2006-2007.
 This work will serve as basis for further activities in the Hospital Sector Social Dialogue as presented in this work programme.
 The work programme will cover a period starting from the date of the signature until 31 December 2010.
 This timing gives the Social Dialogue Committee better opportunities for planning, complete and follow up on the priorities for the period.
 Halfway in the period the Committee will take stock on the work in order to make eventual changes in the planned activities and priorities where appropriate.